 I recently reviewed the Littlewoods.com registration form and was impressed with how it has been improved since I last looked at it.
-The design uses a very well implemented accordion style form that initially displays three fields and then shows another field when you complete those first fields.
+The design uses an accordion style form that initially displays three fields and then shows another field when you complete those first fields.

 When I completed the form I came across the registration successful page below.
 The primary CTA – “Apply Now” is prominent and a benefit of being able to spread the cost is clearly communicated.
 However, what if you don’t want to spread the cost and apply for an account?
 Similar to the Amazon example the alternative action is not immediately obvious.

-That’s because the alternative payment method is outlined in low contrast text below the discreet horizontal line.
-The copy reads; “or if you’d like to pay by card just continue to shop and then choose the pay by credit or debit card option when your’e in the checkout”.
+That’s because the alternative payment method is in low contrast text below the discreet horizontal line.
+The copy reads; “or if you’d like to pay by card just continue to shop.
+Then choose the pay by credit or debit card option when you’re in the checkout”.
 I’ve highlighted the copy below to confirm where it is located.

 From a conversion perspective this is clearly a winner and probably generates a substantial return on investment.
-The alternative option is visible when you study the page, but many visitors may not notice it before they click on the primary CTA and apply to open a credit account.
+The alternative option is visible when you study the page.
+Many visitors may not notice it before they click on the primary CTA and apply to open a credit account.

-It is a very well thought out design and is certainly persuasive.
+It is a persuasive design.
 What they could test though is the use of loss aversion for the alternative CTA copy.
 Something like – “No thanks – I don’t want the ability to spread the cost – continue shopping.”
 This might help offset any drop in conversion if the CTA was made more prominent.

-The final decision on whether a design meets an organisations’s standards and is consistent with its brand values rests with senior management.
+The final decision on whether a design meets an organisation’s standards and is consistent with its brand values rests with senior management.
 Inevitably this reflects the company culture and how customer-centric the organisation is.
-This explains why sometimes a design may be perceived as persuasive in some organisations and dark in another.
+This explains why sometimes a design may be seen as persuasive in some organisations and dark in another.

 In the end the customer has the final say.
-If users feel they have been tricked or mislead by how a website is designed they are likely to either complain or switch to a competitor if and when they have the opportunity.
+If users feel they have been mislead by how a website is designed they are likely to either complain or switch to a competitor.
 Provided customers have a choice to go elsewhere there will always be pressure to remove unsatisfactory design practices.